 #1: YouTube Live

 It will not be wrong to say that YouTube is one of the most popular video streaming apps available online.
 The fact that it is free is just a cherry on top.
 The app now also features a live streaming feature.
 You can stream in 4K with 60fps through your webcams or mobile phones.

-There are various options available for personal and business accounts on YouTube that want to live stream.
+There are various options and YouTube promo available for personal and business accounts on the platform.
 The most advantageous factor for streaming on YouTube is that users can get to your stream through just a simple Google search.
 The integration helps a lot with visibility and enhances your user base.

 #2: Facebook Live

 Facebook is probably the biggest social media app with a massive user base.
 Brands often stream live through their Facebook pages to enhance their user’s experience.
 The app allows you to have full control over the audience of your stream after it ends.
 You can choose to keep it as a post on your page, so the live stream will not disappear.